Akash811998/Zephyr-projects/blinky_stm32f4/readme.md

 Then build the project, you have to build it from the zephyr folder else you might end up with errors:
     (.venv) C:\Users\virendra\zephyrproject\zephyr>west build -p always -b nucleo_u385rg_q ..\blinky_stm32f4

+Then use: west flash
+to flash the image on the target